torchmd/torchmd/README.md

 Various examples can be found in the `examples` folder on how to perform dynamics using TorchMD.

 ## Acknowledgements
-We would like to acknowledge funding by the Chan Zuckerberg Initiative in support of this project.
+We would like to acknowledge funding by the Chan Zuckerberg Initiative and Acellera in support of this project.